6 Best Ways to Play Streaming Music Offline in the Car

-To download music tracks, albums, playlists, podcasts or audiobooks from Spotify, Apple Music, Amazon Music, Tidal Music, Line Music, Deezer Music, Pandora, SoundCloud, YouTube Music and etc., AudiCable Audio Recorder is your best choice.
+To download music tracks, albums, playlists, podcasts or audiobooks from Spotify, Apple Music, Amazon Music, Tidal, Line Music, Deezer Music, Pandora, SoundCloud, YouTube Music, etc., AudiCable Audio Recorder is your best choice.
 This program works with all popular streaming music apps.
 And you are supported to manually add music source to download music.
-Once you've saved all preferred music to local disk, you can cancel the subscription to the streaming music app.
+Once you've saved all preferred music to the local disk, you can cancel the subscription to the streaming music app.
 Then you are free from the subscription.
 You can enjoy music anytime and anywhere even though you are not a Premium user any more.

 What AudiCable Audio Recorder can do for you:

-- Download music from Spotify, Apple Music, Amazon Music, Tidal Music, Line Music, Deezer Music, Pandora, SoundCloud, YouTube Music and etc.
+- Download music from Spotify, Apple Music, Amazon Music, Tidal, Line Music, Deezer Music, Pandora, SoundCloud, YouTube Music, etc.

 - Download music with ID3 tags.

 - Export songs with the original music quality.

 - Save songs from playlist one by one automatically.